jeff-dillon/code_you_data_analysis_path/README.md

-# Code You: Data Analysis Path
+# Code:You | Data Analysis Path

-**The Code You: Data Analysis Path** is an open source data analysis curriculum.
+The **Code:You - Data Analysis Path** is an open source data analysis curriculum.
 Not everyone has access to a computer science education or the funds to attend an intensive coding school and neither of those is right for everyone anyway.